Flóra Kádár

 Flóra Kádár (/hu/; 4 August 1928 – 3 January 2003) was a Hungarian actress.
 She was known for her roles of Mrs. Hackl in the film Sunshine, Redl's sister in the film Colonel Redl, and Erzsi, Jóska's wife in the film Adoption.

 Life

 Her father was teacher Lajos Horcsák and her mother was Flóra Ohr who got married on 28 December 1926 in Székesfehérvár.
 Flóra Kádár's husband was DOP and photojournalist Péter Fischer, the elder brother of pianist and conductor György Fischer.
 György Fischer's first wife was opera singer Lucia Popp.
 After being divorced from Popp he married American violinist Ida Bieler.

-She took a degree at the Academy of Drama and Film in Budapest in 1953.
+She earned a degree from the Academy of Drama and Film in Budapest in 1953.
 She played at the National Theatre of Szeged, Kisfaludy Theatre in Győr and Madách Theatre in Budapest.